 The community – individuals, groups, businesses –were invited to contribute visually, symbolically and financially by donating any brand of 2kg maize meal bags.
 The cultural diversity of South Africa is alluded to in the multilingual packaging of maize meal.
 During the day volunteers and the public packed the donated bags of maize meal into the installation on the three lines.
 Before the opening of the exhibition in the evening, volunteers (mostly art students) moved the maize meal bags from the field to the inside of the gallery and packed it into another installation called ‘Heart Ship’.
 Further donations followed from guests attending the opening and the eventual offering amounted to 2300kg of maize meal.
 During the opening event of the exhibition the flood lights on the field were switched on and the 300 pieces of tape reflected light into the darkness.

 The installation “Heart Ship” was in the central space of the gallery connecting the east and west wings.
 Three lines of red reflector tape ran from south to north over the balcony floor into the mount of 2300kg maize meal bags.
 On opposite walls facing each other were two large, heavy steal frames with stretched red velvet.
 In the middle of each frame hung carefully grafted objects, each depicting the diagram of a human heart.
-Both were made from red and white glass, one in the tradition of stained glass and one in the tradition of bead weaving.
+Both were made from red and white glass, one in the tradition of stained glass by Leonie Meyer one in the tradition of bead weaving by Katrina Mahlungu.
 Each measured 17 x 20cm and were lit from behind.

 After the duration of the exhibition, charities allocated by the Women’s Outreach Foundation collected the maize meal bags for their communities.
 The exhibition was sponsored by IWIZA and IMPALA maize meal brands.